Tree Planting & Transplanting in Battle Creek, MI

 Role of Community and Volunteer Programs

-We encourage local residents to join these initiatives or consult professionals to ensure best care practices for transplanted trees.
+Battle Creek's urban forestry program partners with local volunteers and community groups to expand tree planting efforts across city parks and natural areas each year.
+We encourage local residents to join these initiatives or consult professionals to ensure best care practices for newly planted and transplanted trees on their own property.

 Tree Planting & Transplanting FAQs